seanrobenalt/stripe-microservice/README.md

 stripeService.createAccount(data, accountEndpoint);
 ```

-It's recommended to save this call in a variable, as you will need the unique `account_id` from Stripe in order to transfer money to the account balance.
-Then in order to make a transfer, just pass in the `account_id`, currency type and amount:
+This takes care of creating the new Stripe account as well as retrieving and storying the unique Stripe `account_id` in our database for later reference.
+It also sends an email to the new account holder letting them know they're account is available to them.
+Then in order to make a transfer, just pass in the `account_id`, `currency` and `amount`:

 ```javascript
 stripeService.createTransfer(data, transferEndpoint);